cortex-js/cortexjs.io/docs/compute-engine/85-reference-core.md

 <Signature name="About">_identifier_</Signature>

-Evaluate to a dictionary expression containing information about an identifier such as its domain, its attributes, its value, etc...
+Evaluate to a dictionary expression containing information about an identifier such as its type, its attributes, its value, etc...

 </FunctionDefinition>